 Note 9.
 V{PP} and V{REF}(V{REFCA}) must be maintained during Self Refresh operation.
 Note 10.
-The No Operation (NOP) command may be used only when exiting maximum power saving mode or when entering gear-down mode.
+The No Operation (NOP) command may be used only when entering gear-down mode.

 Note 11.
 Refer to the CKE Truth Table for more detail with CKE transition.